 - Action-Reaction!
 Worksheet, one per student

 Start with an in-class demonstration.
 For example, have a student or the teacher stand on a skateboard and throw a basketball.
 What happens?
-Have a student or the teacher throw a basketball filled with lead weights or similar, very heavy object (this could be dangerous; be careful not to fall).
+Have a student or the teacher throw a basketball filled with lead weights or medicine ball, very heavy object (this could be dangerous; be careful not to fall).
 What happens?
 (Answer: The person rolls backwards on the skateboard.)

 Or, as another demonstration: Pass around three containers (such that students cannot see the contents), one filled with something light such as feathers or foam peanuts, one filled with something heavy such as lead weights and one filled with something in the middle such as rice or grains.
 Ask students which is heavier.
 Ask them what they think is inside.
 Tell them that the heaviest one is heavier because it has a higher mass.

 Rockets and rocket-propelled flight has been in use for more than 2,000 years.
 People in ancient China used gunpowder to make fireworks and rockets.
 In the past 300 years, people have gained a scientific understanding of how rockets work.
 Now, aerospace engineers use their understanding to make rockets fly farther, faster, higher and more accurately.
 Our understanding of how rockets work arises from Sir Isaac Newton's three laws of motion.
-It is important for engineers to understand Newton's laws because they not only describe how rockets work, they explain how everything that moves or stays still works!
+It is important for engineers to understand Newton's laws because they not only describe how rockets work, they explain how everything that moves or is at rest works!

 This activity demonstrates all three of Newton's laws of motion.
 The focus of the activity is Newton's third law of motion, but the first and second laws are intrinsically involved with the motion of the rocket as well.
 The air pushing its way out of the balloon is an action force, and it causes an equal reaction, which is the movement of the balloon.
 The more air initially in the balloon, the further the balloon travels along the string because the action force is greater.
 By the same token, if only a small amount of air is initially in the balloon, the balloon travels a shorter distance.